MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/removed-sunset-services.md

 ---
 # required metadata

-title: Removed and sunset services - Azure Information Protection
+title: Removed and retired services - Azure Information Protection
-description: Learn about sunset services that you may have used or are still using with Azure Information Protection
+description: Learn about retired services that you may have used or are still using with Azure Information Protection
 author: batamig
 ms.author: bagol
 manager: rkarlin